 j.
 Is the fire resistance of flat entrance doors considered adequate, and are doors maintained in sound condition?
-Yes The door sets to the flats appeared to be fire rated and incorporate intumescent strips, smoke seals and self-closers.
-A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. k.
+Yes The door sets to the flats appeared to be fire rated and incorporate intumescent strips, smoke seals, self-closers and letterboxes that appeared to be of the intumescent type.
+A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation.
+All fire doors to the flat entrances, corridors and under stair electric cupboard including their closers should be routinely checked and inspected by a suitably qualified professional and residents should be made aware of the importance of a working self-closer on their flat entrance door. k.
 Are suitable self-closing devices fitted to flat entrance doors and, where fitted, maintained in good working order?
-Yes Inspected flats provided with self closers. ١.
-Are there adequate smoke control provisions to protect the common escape routes, where necessary?
-Yes AOV system provided at each floor level. m.
+Yes Inspected flats provided with self closers.
+I. Are there adequate smoke control provisions to protect the common escape routes, where necessary?
+Yes AOV system provided to the lobby areas with manual activation switch at each floor level.
+Assumed AOV also to staircase at 5F level. m.
 Are escape routes unobstructed?
 Yes n.
 Are exits easily and immediately openable where necessary?
-Yes

-Appropriate access control system installed to allow for ease of egress in an emergency situation, comprising push button to exit system, with emergency override.
-Ground floor staircase lobby door also has the same access control, with again an emergency override button provided. o.
+Yes The final exit door is provided with a push button to exit control system, with emergency override to enable ease of egress in an emergency situation. o.
 Is the building provided with reasonable arrangements for means of escape for disabled persons?
-N/A Refer to Item 3.3 p.
+N/A Refer to Item 3.3. p.
 Are escape Routes adequately ventilated where necessary?
-Yes AOV system to the provided to the building.
+Yes AOV system provided to the lobby areas with manual activation switch at each floor level.
+Assumed AOV also to the staircase at 5F level.
 17.3 Comments & deficiencies observed: N/A 18.0 MEASURES TO LIMIT FIRE SPREAD Record of Assessors Findings Relevant Photographs 18.1 It is considered that there is: a.
 Fire separation and/or compartmentation of a reasonable standard?
 Yes